Ericsson/dataplanebook/_sources/intro.rst.txt

 assumes the division of concern between the platform and the application to be that of `DPDK`_, as opposed to a more opinionated platform like :term:`VPP`.

+To achieve high efficiency and to avoid extensive packet latency jitter, fast path processing is usually allocated a number of dedicated CPU cores.

 .. _Slow Path: